Pengyang233/THUMVFV-3V-Database/README.md

 Send the license agreement to zhaopy17@mails.tsinghua.edu.cn.
 The successful applicants will receive the download link for the THUMVFV-3V database.

 ### Copyright
-All rights of the THU-LMVFV database are reserved.
+All rights of the THUMVFV-3V database are reserved.
 The database is only available for academic research and noncommercial purposes.
 Any commercial uses of this database are strictly prohibited.

 ### Contact Information: